KAM TANG

 Personal Insights on SVG Illustration

-Even within a scalable, fully editable format, illustration can feel unique: edges can soften, surface colour can deepen or take on patinas, and forms can become subtly translucent — or rock-hard and rigid — or even malleable, reflecting light in ways that suggest depth, material, and atmosphere.
+Even within a scalable, fully editable format, illustration can retain a sense of individuality: edges may soften, colour can become richer, and forms can take on subtle translucency or weight, with light used deliberately to suggest depth, material, and atmosphere.